top of page

 Overview:

 Vendor ordering (purchasing) is arguably the most underutilized feature in restaurant inventory control systems.
 There are numerous benefits to utilizing ordering, but it can require added setup and changes in processes.
-What are the benefits and the challenges to automating your inventory ordering?
+What are the benefits and the challenges of automating your inventory ordering?

 Save Time:

 If your process for creating an order includes looking at what inventory quantities are on hand, writing down a quantity for each item to order, and then calling in the order to your vendor or entering it into your vendor’s system, then it should be much faster to replace pen and paper with a mobile device.
-This is because you can record the item quantities and then automatically email or export the order to your vendor(s) and avoid calling or having to enter it into their system.

 The above “simple” implementation of ordering where you change from recording orders on paper to a mobile device requires very little effort to set up and it will usually minimize any significant change to what your staff is doing now.
-Also, recording and either emailing or exporting orders to vendors enables you to order on your schedule rather than your vendor rep’s schedule.

 Increase Accuracy: